hsandt/where-is-my-belt/README.md

 ## Development notes

-The Extra category extends the deadline by 16 days, but I started working after the standard LD 50 was over, so in fact, I only spent 6 days on this project.
+The Extra category extends the deadline by 16 days, but I started working quite a time after the standard LD 50 was over, so in fact, I only spent 6 days (26h) on this project.

 ## Compatibility